-Written by Lisa Truesdale.
+Written by Tenley Haraldson.
 Reviewed by cleaning expert Sean Busch.

-How to Clean Rubber or Plastic Car Mats
+How to Clean Rubber & Plastic Car Mats

-The force of the water pressure should help to further dislodge any remaining dirt or grime that’s sticking to the mat.
+The water pressure of a hose should help to dislodge any remaining dirt or grime that’s stuck to the mat.

-Use the hose to remove any remaining soap suds on the mats.
+Use the hose to remove any remaining soap suds.

 Get the best tips from the cleaning obsessed.